atharaq/atharaq.github.io/computability/lesson10.md

-# Computability Lesson 10: Ambiguity and Pushdown
+# Computability Lesson 10: Ambiguity and Pushdown Automata
 {:.no_toc}

 1. Table of Contents